 Chronic joint pain — whether in the knee, shoulder, hip, or ankle — can limit daily activities and affect quality of life.

-What is PRP?
+What Is PRP?

-When PRP may help:
+When PRP May Help

-- Osteoarthritis in the knee or hip
+- Mild to moderate osteoarthritis in the knee or hip

-- Tendon injuries such as tennis elbow
+- Tendon injuries such as tennis elbow, golfer's elbow, or patellar tendinopathy

 - Cartilage damage from wear and tear

-Benefits of PRP therapy:
+Benefits of PRP Therapy

-- Uses your body’s natural healing process
+- Uses your body's own natural healing process

-- Minimally invasive, non-surgical option
+- Minimally invasive, non-surgical option performed in clinic

 - Can reduce pain and improve joint mobility